Test-time Training for Data-efficient UCDR: Conclusion

-In this work, we proposed test-time training heuristics for the UCDR task using 3 different self-supervision techniques.
-To the best of our knowledge, this is the first such work in this direction.
-Previously, test-time training has been mainly explored in the classification and ZS-SBIR settings.
-In addition, we also study cross-dataset generalization in the UCDR setting and show how test-time training can massively bridge the domain gap across datasets.
-Extensive experiments and comparisons on two large-scale datasets show the effectiveness of our proposed techniques.
+In this work, we proposed test-time training heuristics for data-efficient UCDR task.
+We leveraged self-supervision learning techniques to adapt any pre-trained data-efficient retrieval model to generalize across any unknown domain and/or category during inference.
+To the best of our knowledge, though test-time training has been previously explored in the classification and ZS-SBIR settings, this is the first work exploring data-efficient UCDR using test-time adaptation techniques.
+We also reported extensive experiments and in-depth analysis to corroborate our hypothesis.
+We have demonstrated that our approach is simple, easy to integrate, and effective for such a challenging retrieval paradigm.

-To build on our work further, we plan to introduce the RotNet loss during the training stage of SnMpNet.
-We hypothesize that this would help the network to learn the RotNet loss dynamics better before being exposed to it at test-time.
-We can introduce this loss into SnMpNet by simply rotating the mixed image $\mathbf{\tilde{x}}$ into one of 4 angles (0°, 90°, 180°, 270°) and applying all 4 losses on this rotated image.

 { }